About Me

 I am a postdoc at MPIA in Heidelberg.
 Previously, I was a NASA Sagan Postdoctoral Fellow in the Lunar and Planetary Laboratory at the University of Arizona.
 I received my PhD in Astronomy & Astrophysics for the University of Michigan in 2018.

 I study the evolution of volatile gas during planet formation, with the ultimate goal of determining the amount of volatile carbon, nitrogen, and oxygen available to forming planets.
-My research combines observations from millimeter interferometers such as ALMA and NOEMA with physical/chemical modeling in order to constrain the timescales and mechanisms of volatile reprocessing.
+My research combines observations from the infrared to the millimeter, using facilities such as ALMA, NOEMA, and JWST, with physical/chemical modeling in order to constrain the timescales and mechanisms of volatile reprocessing.